 In 2007, Mrs. Mary Beth Pittman was hired as School Principal.
 Mrs. Pittman along with other founding staff members serve the school community to this day.

-In July 2020, Father Anthony Killian was instilled as pastor at Our Lady of Hope Catholic Church.
+In July 2020, Father Anthony Killian was installed as pastor at Our Lady of Hope Catholic Church.
+He along with our Parochial Vicar, Fr.
+Willard, visit the school regularly and continue to promote the school’s mission and vision.